 Prior to 2006, most of the metallic components in electronic devices were created using tin or lead solder.
 These materials were reliable, easy to observe and understand and readily available.
-Assemblies were designed specifically for use with tin/lead solder, including the temperatures required to work with these materials.
+Assemblies were designed specifically for use with tin/lead solder, including the temperatures required to work with these materials during electronic manufacturing.

 Specifications for most any electronic assembly were written with the understanding that tin/lead would be the alloy in use because there were little-to-no reasons to use anything else.
 Everything from consumer market products to military and government projects used tin/lead in the manufacture of their electronic components.

 Reducing Leaded Solder

 However, even before the Restriction of Hazardous Substances directive took place in 2006, there was growing pressure to reduce and/or eliminate leaded solder from electronic components.
 The European Union adopted the Restriction of Hazardous Substances (RoHS) on July 1, 2006, with the expectation that each member state would adopt and fully implement the directives within.

 There are six hazardous materials that should be restricted under RoHS:

 Because of its previously broad use and application, the direct and indirect effects of eliminating lead from electrical and electronic devices manufacturing had the greatest impact.

 In addition to the RoHS directive, the Waste Electrical and Electronic Equipment directive (WEEE) also impacted manufacturing of electronic components.
 The WEEE directive is aimed at improving the recycling, collection, and recovery of electronic components.

 Where health concerns related to the effects of hazardous components drove the RoHS directive, environmental pressures pushed members to adopt the WEEE standards.
 Both impacted the health and safety of individuals in manufacturing and the end-users, which, when weighed against the scientific evidence of their harmful effects, had to be eliminated.